lmcbride053/SBIPython/README.md

 - sys   </pre>

 ## Installation
-To use the program, follow these steps:
+To use the program, follow these next steps:

 1. Clone this repository:
 <pre> git clone https://github.com/lmcbride053/SBIPython.git </pre>